-Early evidence from bones markings and cave walls show that lunar cycles were being noted as early as 25,000 years ago.
-With the advent of the agricultural revolution in the Neolithic, the changes in the skies depending on the seasons accompanied an increasing knowledge of constellations, which allowed the rising of particular star-groups to herald annual floods or seasonal activities.
+Early evidence from bones markings and cave walls shows that lunar cycles were noted as early as 25,000 years ago.
+With the advent of the Neolithic agricultural revolution, the changes in the skies depending on the seasons accompanied an increasing knowledge of constellations, which allowed the rising of particular star-groups to herald annual floods or seasonal activities.

 Astrology’s development in Europe was then primarily advanced by individuals working within the Islamic Empire from the 7th to 13th centuries and transmitted back to Europe around the 11th century.
 The planets were a visible manifestation of the gods, and priests were usually their interpreters.

-In Britain, King Alfred the Great had translated the works of Boethius, a 6th-century consul in Rome.
-His book “The Consolation of Philosophy” argued that the movements of the planets derived from the immortal will of Providence, and that ‘the celestial movement of the stars’ translated that will into earthly events.
-This meant that astrological theory could be applied to absolutely every facet of human life.
+In Britain, King Alfred the Great had translated Boethius’s works, a 6th-century consul in Rome.
+His book “The Consolation of Philosophy” argued that the planets’ movements derived from the immortal will of Providence and that ‘the celestial movement of the stars’ translated that will into earthly events.
+This meant that the astrological theory could be applied to absolutely every facet of human life.

 Astronomy and Medicine